Practicing the guitar, effectively

 Start at 40bpm and work your way up to the tune’s speed or about 100bpm.
 Remember, 60 bpm (beats per minute) is 60 seconds in a minute.

-Chord charts for guitar
+Understanding chord charts for the guitar